NeeDCrafT21/Outrunners-Style-Game/README.md

 Project made as a part of Functional Programing course at Military University of Technology.

 ## PJF: Project Jagged Ferrari
-Game allows you to randomly generate racing circuits in pseudo 3D environment and try your best beating lap times you or your friends have set.
+Game allows you to randomly generate racing circuits in pseudo 3D environment and race on them trying to beat your best lap times.

 ## Features
 - Pseudo 3D track generation